brian6484/CSKnowledge/Operating System/Linux/Memory/Pages.md

-# Clean Pages vs Dirty Pages vs Active Pages in Linux Memory Management
-## Page Basics

-First, understand that Linux divides memory into **pages** (typically 4KB fixed-size blocks of memory).
+## What are pages?
+Pages are fixed-size blocks (typically 4kb) that OS uses to divide both virtual and physical RAM into uniform chunks.
+Virtual pages from a process can be mapped to physical frames (pages in RAM via page table, allowing OS to allocate memory flexibly without external fragmentation - like dividing memory into same-sized LEGO bricks that can be arranged anywhere instead of requiring one continuous block.

 The kernel tracks different types of pages based on their state and usage.

----
 ## Clean Pages

 **Clean pages** are memory pages whose contents are **identical to what's on disk**.